Skip to Content

 When you work with Rudd Legal, you get a dedicated partner who builds strategies around your specific situation.
 Led by founding attorney Blake Rudd, our firm is committed to transparent, honest legal counsel at every stage of the adoption process.

 We stay current on developments in Texas adoption law, Collin County court procedures, and local practices that can affect your case.
-Our familiarity with the Collin County Courthouse means we communicate effectively with judges and court staff.
-This helps keep your matter moving forward without unnecessary delays.
-We also make it a point to keep clients informed about law updates and court expectations, so every decision you make is fully informed.
+Our familiarity with the Collin County courts means we communicate effectively with judges and court staff, which can help keep your matter moving forward without unnecessary delays.
+We also keep clients informed about law updates and court expectations, so every decision you make is fully informed.

 Blake Rudd’s recognition as a Super Lawyers Rising Star from 2020 through 2023 reflects the quality of representation and client care our firm brings to every case.
-At Rudd Legal, adoption is personal.
+Adoption is personal to us.
 We build genuine attorney-client relationships, listen carefully to your goals, and craft solutions designed to support lasting security for your entire family.

 Understanding the Adoption Process in Prosper, TX